coach • speaker • writer • hopeful cause fighter • occasional project junkie

 Christina has been featured on television, radio and in print around the US and abroad.

-Married for over twenty years, Christina and her husband live near Houston, Texas.
+Married for over twenty-five years, Christina and her husband live near Houston, Texas.
 As a bonus mom (aka stepmom) and a mom of four, she has gained extensive on-the-job training as a chauffeur, negotiator, short-order cook, scheduler extraordinaire and finder of all things lost.

 Growing up, my parents always told me I would go to college someday and become a lawyer.

 At the time, it seemed like a big joke to me.
 Turned out, they weren’t joking.
 When I hit fourteen, their dream of me getting a law degree quickly turned into filing for a divorce decree.

 Crazy as it sounds after the initial shock wore off, I never really gave much thought to how my parent’s divorce changed my life.
 Times were tough, and we needed to survive.
 So I quickly adopted an “it is what it is” attitude put my big girl panties on and kept moving forward.
 While my parents split was hard, given how things played out, it was pretty clear them staying together wasn’t such a hot option either.

 At the ripe age of 28, when I said, “I do” to the love of my life, I also signed up for a lifetime gig as bonus mom (aka stepmom) to two amazing kids.

 Unfortunately, in the “early years,” the relationship between our home and their mom’s house wasn’t all sunshine and butterflies.
 There were plenty of days when the conflict cast a pretty dark shadow over our family.
 Life felt heavy, messy, and ridiculously complicated.
 At times I felt emotionally drained, resentful, angry, and helpless.
 I knew if it felt that way to me, it had to feel ten times worse for our kids.

 With a Masters degree in Social Work in my back pocket, I began searching for anything that could help us do this co-parenting thing better.